avantrec/soco-cli/README.md

 - **`<action>`** is the SoCo-CLI action to perform.
 Almost all of the main SoCo-CLI actions are available for use.
 - **`<parameter_1>`** (etc.) are the parameter(s) required by the action, if any.

-Strings with characters that are invalid within URLs should be substituted by their URL-friendly replacements  (e.g., space should be replaced by `%20`, comma by `%2C`, and colon by `%3A`).
+Strings with characters that are invalid within URLs should be substituted by their URL-friendly replacements  (e.g., space should be replaced by `%20`, comma by `%2C`, apostrophe by `%27`, and colon by `%3A`).

 Usage examples: